Mixelate/mix.js/README.md

 }
 ```

-Receiving modals makes use of our collector class.
-Just like collecting message components or messages, all you have to do is pass a key so Apliko can determine if the modal submited was the one your waiting for.
+Recieving modals makes use of our collector class.
+Just like collecting message components or messages, all you have to do is pass a key so Apliko can determine if the modal submited is the one your waiting for.
 ```typescript
 //public async openMyForm(context:...
 const formResponses = await this.bot.collector.collectForm({